HackzCompany/vercel-env-push-action/README.md

 Default: `.env`

 # Limitations
-If you find any other limitations feel free to contact the maintainers.\
+If you find any other limitations feel free to contact the maintainers or contribute.\
 For now, these are the ones we've found:

-- You can't set a different type for each variable
+- You can't set a different type for each variable.
+- Values with line breaks are not supported.
+The env file is splitted by the character `\n`, then `=` to get keys and values.

 # Maintainers
 - Created by [@jgtvares](https://github.com/jgtvares)
 - Maintained by [@HackzCo](https://github.com/HackzCompany) team

+# Contributing
+Open a pull request pointing to `main` and wait for our review.